illumos/docs/docs/user-guide/debug-systems.md

 possible, keep the crash dump files on hand for future examination.
 If you have available bandwidth and disk space, making this full crash dump accessible to developers is invaluable.
 Note that due to the nature of the dump, it may contain information you consider confidential.
-Use your judgement when making it generally available.
+Use your judgment when making it generally available.

 ### Notes